 - You are a citizen of a non-EU/EEA country and have completed medical laboratory technologist training in a non-EU/EEA country.

 - You are a citizen of a non-EU/EEA country and have completed medical laboratory technologist training in an EU/EEA country (other than Denmark).

 - You are a citizen of an EU/EEA country and have completed medical laboratory technologist training in a non-EU/EEA country.
 You can apply for registration under the special EU/EEA provisions if you have worked for at least three years in another EU/EEA country.

 It is important to stay updated on any changes to the registration procedure and be aware of the special deadlines you must meet.

-To obtain Danish authorization as a chiropodist, you need to follow the steps outlined below.
+To obtain Danish authorization as a medical laboratory technologist, you need to follow the steps below.

-If your education has been approved (deemed suitable for testing or equivalent to Danish education), you will be given three years to fulfill the conditions for permanent authorization in Denmark.
+If your education is approved (deemed suitable for testing or equivalent to Danish education), you will be given three years to fulfill the conditions for permanent authorization in Denmark.

 Application and Approval of Qualifications

 You need to pass the language test "Prøve i dansk 3" (Danish 3 Exam).
 The language test is held twice a year in May/June and November/December, and you can take the exam at various language centers in Denmark.
 You can take the language test before submitting your application and documentation of formal qualifications.
 However, you must have passed the exam within the past 12 months before applying for registration, unless you can prove continuous residency in Denmark since passing the language test.
 For more information, see

 Once you have passed the language test with the required scores, you can seek employment for adaptation and training purposes (evalueringsansættelse).
 This employment is intended to assess your clinical and communication skills.
 For more information, refer to the Employment for Adaptation and Training Purposes page.